Storytelling Through Nude Art Photography

 Telling stories with the nude form carries added responsibility because the subject matter is so intimate.

 - Consent goes beyond nudity.
 The model must also be comfortable with the story being told.
-For example, a narrative about vulnerability might not feel right for every subject.
+A narrative about vulnerability might not feel right for every subject.

 - Collaborate openly.
 Share the concept in advance, allow input, and be willing to adapt if something feels off.